mctools/simplebuild-dgcode/doc/source/griff.rst

 The actual code implementing Griff is spread over several packages:

 :sbpkg:`EvtFile` :
-  Package implementing the container format with file and event header and section blocks as illustrated in the image above/to the right), even skipping, and associated disk I/O and compression.
+  Package implementing the container format with file and event header, section blocks (as illustrated in the image above), event skipping, and associated disk I/O and compression.

 :sbpkg:`GriffFormat` :
   Package with common definitions used by both reader and writer modules.
-Also contains command-line scripts for inspecting griff files (``sb_griffformat_info`` and ``sb_griffformat_dumpfile``).
+Also contains command-line scripts for inspecting Griff files (``sb_griffformat_info`` and ``sb_griffformat_dumpfile``).

 :sbpkg:`GriffDataRead` :